 Taron Mattocks has technical responsibilities that range from desktop troubleshooting to coordinating IT projects within the department.
 Mr. Mattocks is proud to have recently received his Bachelor of Science degree in Information Science from UNC Chapel Hill.
 He is continuing his education by currently pursuing a Master’s Degree in Network Engineering at North Carolina State University.
 Mr. Mattocks is also an alumnus of the prestigious North Carolina School of Science and Mathematics.
 Before coming to Career Services, he provided technical support for the UNC School of Medicine and was a founding technician for the student-oriented Academic Computing Environment (ACE) program at East Carolina University.

-Karen Thompson has been with University Career Services for 17 years.
+Karen Thompson has been with University Career Services for 18 years.
 Her role has changed many times over the past decade; currently, among other things, she coordinates and promotes special events for the office such as Career Fairs, Networking Nights, Panels and Workshops.
-Karen has a degree in Criminal Justice/Corrections Technology and is currently enrolled in the Distance Learning degree program through Appalachian University in Hospitality Management.
+Karen has a degree in Criminal Justice/Corrections Technology and is currently enrolled in the Distance Learning program through Appalachian University in Hospitality Management.
 During this Fall season, Karen participates as an actor and promotions/marketing assistant with the Original Hollywood Horror Show.